-In the last decade or so with Salesforce.com leading the charge SaaS has made deep inroads into every area of commercial business.
-Starting with Sales applications then moving onto collaboration applications like Project Management, Document Management and now into core processes like Human Capital Management (SuccessFactors) and now with companies like Intacct, even into financial business process.
-While private sector has benefited from the move towards SaaS, Government agencies have so far been a mere spectator.
+In the last decade or so with Salesforce.com leading the charge SaaS has made deep inroads into every area of commercial business software.
+Starting with Sales applications then moving into other edge applications like Collaboration, Project Management, Document Management.
+In the last couple of years even core business processes like Human Capital Management (SuccessFactors) and financial management(Intacct) have been not out of bounds.
+While private sector has tremendously benefited from the move towards SaaS, Government agencies have been a mere spectator.

-Late last year I was working on a deal to sell our SaaS software to federal government.
+Late last year, I was working on a deal to sell our SaaS software to federal government.
 Being a SaaS company, naturally we were in a quandary.
-Up until then we had stuck to the core SaaS edict – i.e, maintain a single code base and all customers hosted on a multi-tenant installation.
-Despite all the challenges we ran into from technology, architecture and operational issues, we persisted.
-In the face of challenges from technology maturity, architectural challenges, operational issues, there were times when we debated on the question of segregating customers into Small, Medium, Large multi-tenant instance.
-But we stepped back and persisted.
-We invested large amounts of time and resourced required to put out all the fires/challenges, make scalability related improvements and kept going with a single instance.
+Up until then we had stuck to the core SaaS edict – i.e, maintain a single code base and all customers hosted on a multi-tenancy based deployment.
+Despite all the challenges we ran into from technology, architecture and operational issues, we had persisted.
+There were times when we debated on the question of segregating customers into Small, Medium, Large multi-tenant instances.
+But we resisted and persisted.
+We invested large amounts of time and resource required to put out all the fires/challenges, make the requisite scalability related improvements and kept going with a single instance.

-But this deal was different.
-It was a large multi-million dollar deal which we could not walk away from straightaway.
+But this deal with the government was different.
+It was a large multi-million dollar deal which was tough to walk away from.
 What with the financial meltdown upon us and the prospect of a bleak 2009 being forecast.

 As we had imagined, the federal government agency required their own instance and a on-premise installation at that.
 Considering the information they were going to manage in our product, I could see why it made sense for them host it and not co-mingle (their words) their data in a publicly accessible internet based application.